Duncan Gordon Boyes

 Duncan Gordon Boyes VC (5 November 1846 – 26 January 1869) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 The award was bestowed upon him for his actions during the Shimonoseki Expedition, Japan in 1864.
 He was later discharged from naval service as a result of ill-discipline and moved to New Zealand to work on his family's sheep station.
 Suffering from depression and alcoholism, he committed suicide at the age of 22 in Dunedin.

 Early life

-Duncan Gordon Boyes was born on 5 November 1846 in Cheltenham, Gloucestershire, to John and Sabina Boyes, who had married in Hobart, Tasmania.
+Duncan Gordon Boyes was born on 5 November 1846 in Cheltenham, to John and Sabina Boyes, who had married in Hobart, Tasmania.
 His father was a merchant, and Boyes was one of nine children.

 In 1860, Boyes' sister, Louisa Mary, married Thomas James Young, who received a Victoria Cross for his actions at Lucknow, India, in 1857.
 At least one of his brothers also served in the Royal Navy.
+Boyes' sister Helen was the wife of M. A. Bayfield.

 Boyes completed his schooling at Cheltenham College before joining the Royal Navy at the age of 14.
 He was assigned to HMS Euryalus, joining the ship in 1862 when it was serving as part of the East Indies station.